xStarbound/xStarbound/.github/ISSUE_TEMPLATE/bug_report.md

   - **Windows (Xbox Live):** Defaults to `C:\Program Files\WindowsApps\Starbound\xsb-win64\`.
   - **Windows (other):** If you've followed the manual installation instructions or used the installer, the executables will be in `%starboundDir%\xsb-win64\`, where `%starboundDir%` is the path to your Starbound install.
 3. Restart xStarbound and attempt to reproduce the crash.

+**If you're reporting a crash on the dynamically linked Linux build, try to reproduce the crash on the statically linked build — or on a `RelWithDebInfo` or `Debug` build you've built yourself — before submitting a bug report.**